The Gotterdamerung of The Griffin

 and then the world shall know, and you shall know, which way the fates have chosen you shall go…

 I am also an oracle.
-I know you’re about fucking tired of my Final Fantasy III references.
+For instance, I know you’re about fucking tired of my Final Fantasy III references.

 …but do you think Yoshitaka Amano’s concept for Ifrit was based on the Oracle of All Knowledge in 1973’s ‘The Golden Voyage‘?

-The fiery Oracle’s instructions will guide our crew to the land of Lemuria.
+The fiery Oracle’s instructions will guide our crew to the land of Lemuria, where we will encounter an enigma deeper and stanger than any hint dropped by the Oracle of All Knowledge:

-Sinbad of the 8th century Abbasid Caliphate, centered in modern Iraq, would have to navigate the Persian Gulf, the entire Indian Ocean, as well as the Ring of Fire to make landfall at James Churchward’s fabled Lemuria:
+But first, Sinbad of the 8th century Abbasid Caliphate centered in modern Iraq would have to navigate the Persian Gulf, the Indian Ocean, and the Ring of Fire to make landfall at James Churchward’s fabled Lemuria:

-Lemuria is a lost continent in the Pacific who’s existence was first postulated by Colonel James Churchward his book ‘The Lost Continent of Mu’, which appeared in print in 1926.
-His alleged career with the British military is undocumented.
+Lemuria is a legendary lost continent in the Pacific whose story was popularized by Colonel James Churchward in his book ‘The Lost Continent of Mu‘, first printed in 1926.

-When our heroes at long last reach the Fountain of Destiny on the lost continent of Lemuria, they are too late:the dark wizard Koura has beat them to it.
+When Sinbad and friends at long last reach the Fountain of Destiny on the lost continent of Lemuria, they are too late: the dark wizard Koura has beat them to it.

-Just then, like the eagles coming to the rescue of Frodo Baggins and Sam, a majestic griffin steps in.
+Just then, like the eagles coming to the rescue of Frodo and Sam, a majestic griffin steps in:

 Gaius Julius Solinus, writing in the 3rd century CE, said of the griffin: